bytesbyt/econte_django/README.md

   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/)
 ![CSS Validator](assets/docs/econte_css_validator.png)
 - Accessibility
-  - Colors and fonts chosed are easy to read and accessible by running it throght lighthouse in devtools.
+  - Colors and fonts chosed are easy to read and accessible by running it through lighthouse in devtools.
 ![Light House](assets/docs/econte_lighthouse.png)

-### Solved Bugs

- - Split page function used for larger screens was not working.

- - This bug has been fixed by changing flex-direction in the media queries section to row from column.

-   .split-screen {
-    flex-direction: row;
-    height: 100vh;
-  }

  ### Unfixed Bugs